Pemba Island: Archaeology

 Archaeological research on Pemba has shown its centrality to the Swahili coast trading system as early as 600 AD.
 Along the northern coast, urban settlements at Chwaka later developed and flourished from the eleventh century to ~1500 AD.

 West of Pemba's capital Chake-Chake, on a long stretched peninsula called Ras Mkumbuu, one can find some of the oldest and best preserved series of early ruins on the islands (Ndagoni ruins, probably 14th century).

 East of Chake-Chake one can find the Mkama Ndume ruins at Pujini village (south of the airport) within easy reach by road from Chake-Chake.
 This is the only known early fortification on the whole Swahili Coast; it is dated to the fifteenth century.

 History

 According to the Arab geographer Yakut, in the mid-13th century there were two independent sultans ruling over parts of Pemba Island.

 On 24 June 2016, the Australian Minister for Infrastructure, Transport and Regional Development, Darren Chester, said that a piece of aircraft debris was found on Pemba Island, possibly being from the missing Malaysia Airlines Flight 370.

 Administration

-Pemba is part of the semi-autonomous Revolutionary Government of Zanzibar.
-Administratively, it is divided into two regions, North Pemba (Pemba Kaskazini)with its capital at Wete, and South Pemba (Pemba Kusini) with its capital at Mkoani.
-Although the centrally located city of Chake Chake, near the airport, is considered Pemba's capital, and is the seat of Pemba's court and the President of Zanzibar's official Pemba residence.
+Pemba is under the authority of the Revolutionary Government of Zanzibar.
+Administratively, it is divided into two regions, North Pemba (Pemba Kaskazini) with its capital at Wete, and South Pemba (Pemba Kusini) with its capital at Mkoani.
+The centrally located city of Chake Chake, near the airport, is considered Pemba's capital, and is the seat of Pemba's court and the President of Zanzibar's official Pemba residence.